-The BC Tax Reduction is a non-refundable tax credit which reduces the provincial income tax bill for people with net income less than \$30,507.
+The BC Tax Reduction is a non-refundable tax credit which reduces the provincial income tax bill for people with net income less than \$30,962.
 Unlike other tax credits that can only be claimed by one person in the family, the BC Tax Reduction can be claimed by both parents as long as their individual net income is below the threshold.

-It is calculated according to the formula (2012):
+It is calculated according to the formula (2013):

-BC Tax Reduction = \$403 - (Taxable Income - \$17,913) x 0.032
+BC Tax Reduction = \$409 - (Taxable Income - \$18,181) x 0.032

 In the Vancouver calculation, only Parent "1" is eligible for the BC Tax Reduction.
-However, if the living wage in your community is below \$16.76, Parent "2" may also be eligible.
-You will need to modify the formula in cell C57 of the Excel Spreadsheet to include the BC Tax Reduction.
+However, if the living wage in your community is below \$17.01, Parent "2" may also be eligible.